 Hobak Korean BBQ is an authentic Korean restaurant, straight from South Korea where they operate several successful branches.

 Hobak serves premium quality beef and pork cooked on charcoal grill at your table.
-With their combo offering, you get to taste different cut of meats prepared in their own special marinade.
+With their combo menu, you can taste different cut of meats prepared in their own special marinade.

 Each combo menu comes with an assortment of side dishes also called banchan.
 Freshly cooked in front of you, the meat is incredibly tender and flavorful.
 The sides are well seasoned and make for the perfect accompaniment to the meats.